Choosing the Right Trim Size and Paper for Your Self-Published Book: A Comprehensive Guide for Canadian Authors

 -

 For fiction (or any text-based book), cream is standard.
 For nonfiction with tables or charts, white provides clarity.
-Groundwood offers a trade-feel but is only available through IngramSpark.
+Groundwood offers a trade-feel with a lower per-unit cost and is now available on both KDP and IngramSpark for black-and-white interiors, though heavily illustrated books aren't eligible.

 -